sail-sg/MMCBench/speech2text/README.md

 ## Usage

+### Download Data

+The data is avialable at [huggingface](https://huggingface.co/datasets/javyduck/MMCBench/tree/main/speech2text).
+You can manually download the required files and place them into the `data` directory.

+Alternatively, for your convenience, you can simply execute the script `bash download_data.sh`.
+This script will automatically download and organize the necessary data into the data directory for you.

 ### Define Your Model

 Incorporate your model within the `TranscriptionGenerator` class, defined in `speech_architecture.py`.
 This class should accept audio input and generate corresponding transcriptions.